|"Eyeh -- wassup, Alf?"|

 O'Keeffe was not the first woman in her late-20s to turn Stieglitz's head, nor was she to be the last, either.
 Still, what they had going for them seems to have worked out well for both (give or take a few nervous breakdowns), not just personally but professionally, and they remained married until he died 28 years later.
 Aside from her considerable chops as painter, O'Keeffe had the gift of Blarney, the absolutely indispensable trait of every successful artist, while Stieglitz took his camera and energetically competed for attention among the international avant garde and their very public avant garde proclivities (e.g., Nude Torso, etc).
 Attention was paid, with financial success in its wake.

 Even an ideal marriage of passion and intellect was not enough to curb Stieglitz's impulse to philander, alas.
 Faced with her husband's infidelities, O'Keeffe appears to have eventually permitted herself a single fling -- with Stieglitz's one-time mistress Beck Strand.
-It was what it was.
+It was what it was (or may-have-been what it may-have-been -- accounts vary).
 At the end of it all, O'Keeffe opted for a hermetic life in New Mexico, entertaining the occasional arty-type guest, while largely devoting the rest of her life to just doing the work.

 And this was the work that finally "reached" me, when I surveyed the O'Keeffe exhibit at the AGO this past weekend.